belforzedse/Infinity/frontend/docs/docs/cart-api-guide.md

 This guide documents the custom cart APIs for the Infinity Backend project.
 All APIs require authentication.

+For brevity, only the most common responses are shown.
+Fields may be omitted or extended by the backend without notice.
+Ensure your client code checks for required properties rather than relying on the exact structures below.

 ## Base URL

 ```